Orders of units in integral group rings and blocks of defect $1$: Proofs of main results

 {Illustrating Proposition~\ref{general_tree}} \end{proposition}

-\begin{proof} Note that as $E$ does not contain the exceptional vertex all the simple $KG$-modules corresponding to characters in $E$ are characters of $RG$-modules.
+\begin{proof} Note that as $S$ does not contain the exceptional vertex all the simple $KG$-modules corresponding to characters in $S$ are characters of $RG$-modules.
 As in the proof of the preceding proposition we will work only in the parts of $R\langle u \rangle$-modules and $F\langle u \rangle$-modules on which the $p'$-part of $u$ acts as $\xi$.
+Label the edges different from $D$ and adjacent to $\chi$ by $E_1, \ldots ,E_n$ and the subtrees adjacent to these edges by $B_1, \ldots B_n$ respectively, cf. Figure~\ref{BrauerBoxProof}.